 Use a siphon gravel vacuum, with an attached hose to clean the gravel and remove the water.

 You should suck up small amounts of gravel using the siphon, the waste will then be sucked through the tube into the bucket along with some of the water, and the gravel will fall back into place.

 Use your thumb to block the end of the tube to slow down the siphoning process, and make sure none of the gravel makes it into the tube.

 Some siphons have a built-in regulator to control the flow of water, some also come with longer hoses so the water can be taken straight to the sink (if you don’t need to keep it to wash other equipment in).

 Not only does this step remove the water, but it also cleans the gravel by removing plenty of the waste that has fallen into the substrate.

 The easiest way to clean the glass in your tank is to use a magnetic algae cleaner.

 A magnetic algae cleaner consists of two magnets with a soft felt covering.
 You place one magnet on the inside of the aquarium, and attach the other to the outside of the aquarium.

-You then drag the outer magnet around the glass of the aquarium, and the inner magnets follows and gently remove the majority of the algae.
+You then drag the outer magnet around the glass of the aquarium, and the inner magnets follow and gently remove the majority of the algae.

-If you have an acrylic aquarium, be sure to choose a cleaner which won’t scratch the surface.
+If you have an acrylic aquarium, be sure to choose a cleaner that won’t scratch the surface.